dwrolvink/Linux/kvm.md

 To understand the following steps, you'll need to know a bit about my setup:
 ![network](https://github.com/dwrolvink/Linux/blob/master/images/network.png)

-I have the modem/router from my ISP, with subnet 192.168.178.0/24, in that subnet, I have a second router, for my personal appliances, and a DMZ (everything outside the second router).
+I have the modem+router combination from my ISP with subnet 192.168.178.0/24.
+In that subnet, I have a second router with subnet 192.168.1.0/24 for my personal appliances.
+This makes everything under the ISP router effectively a DMZ, in which my server resides.

 Because of the second router, my client is in the 192.168.1.0/24 subnet, and will go to the secondary router (netgear) for clues on how to communicate with the outside world.
-The netgear in turn asks the ISP router, and the ISP router will ask the ISP DNS, and so on.
+The netgear router in turn asks the ISP router, and the ISP router will ask the ISP DNS, and so on, until someone knows where that damned package should go.

-Both my netgear router and the ISP router have no idea the `routed1` (virbr1 in my setup) exists.
-We need to tell someone to knock on the servers door if they have a package for the 192.168.100.0/24 subnet, and let the server handle the rest.
+Both my netgear router and the ISP router have no idea the subnet of `routed1` (virbr1 in my setup) exists.
+We need to tell someone to knock on the server's door if they have a package for the 192.168.100.0/24 subnet, and let the server handle the rest.
 I chose to add this piece of info (the static route) to the netgear router, but setting it on the ISP router should work too.

 To do this, I followed the following [tutorial](https://kb.netgear.com/24322/How-do-I-set-or-edit-static-routes-on-a-NETGEAR-router).